I started blogging in 2015. And, to be exact, I published my very first article about Airbags in Cars on June 21st, 2015.

 1. 80/20 rule

-Put 80% of your time and effort in creating contents and just 20% in marketing it.
+Put 80% of your time and effort into creating content and just 20% in marketing it.
 Because… if your content is great, it will find its way even with a little push.

 And, if the rule is reversed, you will have to forcibly push your content.